aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 #### FIFO queues

-When using [SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html){target="_blank"}, We will stop processing messages after the first failure, and return all failed and unprocessed messages in `batchItemFailures`.
+When using [SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html){target="_blank"}, we will stop processing messages after the first failure, and return all failed and unprocessed messages in `batchItemFailures`.
 This helps preserve the ordering of messages in your queue.

 === "As a decorator"